In this Article

 Potatoes can help treat the bags under eyes, which are common during pregnancy.
 Placing some grated raw potato on your eyes for 10 to 15 minutes gives a cooling effect and relieves the swelling.

-The skin of potatoes contains large amounts of potassium, that is known to reduce heart strokes and hypertension.
+The skin of potatoes contains large amounts of potassium, that is known to reduce heart strokes and hypertension as it reduces Blood pressure.

 During pregnancy, you need to take care of your eating habits and ensure that you consume healthy food.
 Although potato is rich in nutrients, it also poses some risks to your health, and some of these risks are listed below: